 Optionally, QoS 0 messages pending transmission to the Client.

-If the session is currently disconnected, the time at which the Session state will be deleted.
+If the Session is currently disconnected, the time at which the Session state will be deleted.

 Retained messages do not form part of the Session state in the Server, they MUST NOT be deleted when the Session ends.